 Incorrect diagram in grade K-6 textbooks.
 In the lefthand diagram above, the air approaches the wing horizontally and also leaves the wing horizontally.
 This is incorrect; it violates Newton's laws, since by F=ma there cannot be a lifting force unless air is accelerated downwards.
-The wing must deflect the horizontally-moving air downwards, as shown in the righthand diagram.
+The wing must deflect the horizontally-moving air downwards, as shown in the right-hand diagram.
+(Note that the right-hand diagram is actually a 2D slice of a 3D flow, not a purely 2D depiction.)

 Actual windtunnel photographs show that wing surface-length is irrelevant.